 Hey Siri, how fast is Voice Search growing?

-This isn’t strictly September-only news, but we’re including it anyway.
+This isn’t strictly September 2018 marketing news, but we’re including it anyway.
 It’s predicted that voice search will continue to grow quickly.
 By 2020, 50% of all searches will be voice searches (Campaign), 30% will be via devices without a screen (Gartner).

 What could that mean for business owners and their digital marketing?
 You’ll probably need to optimise your website content to give answers to questions beginning with: Who, What, Where, and How.
 That’s because we’re more familiar with asking questions with speech.

 And we’re good at asking longer questions too, so using longer-tail keyword phrases will probably be important.
 Eventually, we could be able to ask a series of questions like this: